Mushi-mushi/mushi-mushi.github.io/tips/index.markdown

-pdf @ function                              :Show the fonction rabin2 -i <binary>                          :List fonctions in a binary rabin2 -qs <binary> | grep -ve imp -e ' 0 ' :List fonctions in a binary in an easier format
+pdf @ function                              :Show the fonction rabin2 -i <binary>                          :List fonctions in a binary rabin2 -qs <binary> | grep -ve imp -e ' 0 ' :List fonctions in a binary in an easier format rabin2 -z fluff                             :Looking for the string "fluff" in the binary
 {% endhighlight %}
 [Back to the top](#header)